Chart Color Schemes

 Munruben - Park Ridge South has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 12 projects likely impacting the area.
-Key projects include Somerset at Park Ridge, Corymbia State School, Logan Reserve Combined State School, and Carver's Reach Master Planned Residential Community.
-The following list details those most relevant:.
+AreaSearch has identified 15 projects likely impacting the area.
+Notable ones include Somerset at Park Ridge, Corymbia State School, Logan Reserve Combined State School, and Carver's Reach Master Planned Residential Community.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.